About NMCTR

 Watch NMCTR’s Video and Learn More!

-NMCTR holds several eight-week sessions yearly, as well as a week-long summer camp, with individual and/or group riding lessons for persons with special needs.
-We also have a program for seniors.
-Students/riders learn aspects of horse care, including “tacking up” (saddling and bridling) and riding skills.
-Each rider is encouraged to participate fully in these activities to the best of their ability.
-New and returning riders are evaluated to assess progress, ongoing goals, and achievements.
+NMCTR holds several eight-week sessions yearly, as well as a week-long summer camp, with individual and group lessons.
+Each participant is encouraged to participate fully in these activities to the best of their ability.
+NMCTR’s instructors develop individualized plans for each participant, with regular progress assessments.

 Therapeutic riding has been proven to contribute positively to the cognitive, physical, emotional, and social well being of individuals with special needs.
 Just experiencing the rhythmic movement of the horse can be therapeutic; riders with physical disabilities often show improvement in flexibility, balance, and muscle strength.